moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 SUBSCRIBE_NAMESPACE Message {
-  Track Namespace Prefix (t),
+  Track Namespace Prefix (tuple),
   Number of Parameters (i),
   Parameters (..) ...,
 }
 ~~~
 {: #moq-transport-subscribe-ns-format title="MOQT SUBSCRIBE_NAMESPACE Message"}

-* Track Namespace Prefix: An N-Tuple of byte fields which are matched against track namespaces known to the publisher.
-For example, if the publisher is a relay that has received ANNOUNCE messages for namespaces ("example.com", "meeting", "123", "participant=100") and ("example.com", "meeting", "123", "participant=200"), a SUBSCRIBE_NAMESPACE for ("example.com", "meeting", "123") would match both.
+* Track Namespace Prefix: An ordered N-Tuple of byte fields which are matched against track namespaces known to the publisher.
+For example, if the publisher is a relay that has received ANNOUNCE messages for namespaces ("example.com", "meeting=123", "participant=100") and ("example.com", "meeting=123", "participant=200"), a SUBSCRIBE_NAMESPACE for ("example.com", "meeting=123") would match both.

 * Parameters: The parameters are defined in {{version-specific-params}}.